 3. Don’t be afraid to ask

 We found the local people to be really friendly and welcoming.
 Everyone was more than happy to offer advice and assistance on what to do and where to go.
 Meeting the friendly locals was definitely a highlight of our holiday.

 Edinburgh is definitely extremely Instagram-friendly – from dramatic castle views to charming parks and stunning architecture, your followers will be in for a real treat.
 It’s a great opportunity to get some pics for the family album too.
 Circus Lane was one of the most picturesque places we stumbled upon, with its charming houses draped in trailing plants and blooming flowers.

-To start planning your halal-friendly break to Edinburgh, browse our halal-friendly accommodation in the Scottish capital.
+To start planning your halal-friendly break to Edinburgh, browse our halal-friendly accommodations in the Scottish capital.